robertsweetman/module_3/mdbook/src/3_digital_and_data_network_security_proposal.md

 ## Subscribe to Amazon's Security Hub CSPM

-This AWS tool (REF: https://docs.aws.amazon.com/securityhub/latest/userguide/what-is-securityhub.html#securityhub-benefits) provides a more in-depth view of your security position as well as an assessment of your deployed resources against industry standards and best practices.
-While we have "some" visibility from the Trusted Advisor checks (see next improvement) this would massively increase our confidence to deploy and maintain a secure application as well as protect the contents of our database.
+This AWS tool (REF: https://docs.aws.amazon.com/securityhub/latest/userguide/what-is-securityhub.html#securityhub-benefits) provides a more in-depth view of your ongoing security position as well as an assessment of your deployed resources against industry standards and best practices.
+While we have "some" visibility from the Trusted Advisor checks (see next improvement) this would massively increase our confidence to deploy and maintain a secure application as well as protect the contents of our database on an ongoing basis.

 While this would increase the application's running cost  we are still sitting on top of a bunch of serverless functions that are "pay on execution" so already we're not spending that much.
 Having some automatic scanning of the resources in the environment would help enormously.